zambal/eml/README.md

 ```

 ### Why?
-Most templating libraries are build around the idea of interpreting strings
+Most templating libraries are build around the idea of interpreting strings that
-that can contain embeded code.
-This code is mostly used for implementing view
+can contain embeded code.
+This code is mostly used for implementing view logic
-logic in the template.
+in the template.
 You could say that these libraries are making code a first
 class citizen in template strings.
-As long as the view logic is simple this works
+As long as the view logic is simple this
-pretty well, but with more complex views this can become quite messy.
-Eml takes
+works pretty well, but with more complex views this can become quite messy.
+Eml
-this idea inside out and makes the markup that you normally would write as a string
+takes this idea inside out and makes the markup that you normally would write as
-a first class citizen of the programming language, allowing you to organize view
+a string a first class citizen of the programming language, allowing you to
-logic with all the power of Elixir.
+compose and organize markup and view logic with all the power of Elixir.

 Please read on for a walkthrough that tries to cover most of Eml's features.